ibm-hyper-protect/contract-go/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
+Brief description of the changes

+## Related Issue
+Fixes #issue_number

+## Type of Change
+- [ ] Bug fix
+- [ ] New feature
+- [ ] Breaking change
+- [ ] Documentation update

+## Testing
-Please explain the change and link to the related issue.
+Describe the tests you ran and how to reproduce them

 ## Checklist
+- [ ] My code follows the project's coding standards
+- [ ] I have performed a self-review of my code

-- [ ] I have opened an issue for this change
+- [ ] I have commented my code where necessary
-- [ ] The issue has been approved by a maintainer
+- [ ] I have updated the documentation
-- [ ] I have added tests or explained on feature / bug
+- [ ] I have added tests that prove my fix/feature works
-- [ ] I have run `make tidy`, `make test` and it passes
+- [ ] All new and existing tests pass

-Closes: #[ISSUE_NUMBER]